-- Place the water and apples in a large pot or pan
+- Working in batches, place the water and apples in a large pot or pan.

 - When the apples are soft, run them through a Kitchenaid with the fruit and vegetable strainer attachment, or use a food mill to separate the seeds/skins from the apples.

 Enjoy making your applesauce!
 I’d love to see your results, add them to my Facebook page, or tag me on Instagram @artfrommytable.
 While you’re there be sure to check out my “Instagram Stories” where I often share step by step recipes.